Perturbation analysis of sub/super hedging problems

-Here, $\Cb$ appears in the definition through $\Pi_{t_0}$ defined in~\eqref{eq:NotPi0T}, where the~$c_t$ are the sums of elements of~$\Cb$.
-If the traded options satisfy absence of strong model-independent arbitrage then $\MMM_{\Cb}$ is not empty by Theorem~\ref{thm:FTAPCh}.
-The set of static positions includes all traded Call options and therefore for any $\mu\in\MMM_{\Cb}$ one has that $c(K,t) = \langle (S_t - K)_+, \mu\rangle$ for any $t\in\Tt$ and each $K\in\Kf_t$.
-As above, absence of strong model-independent arbitrage implies that a market model $\mu\in\MMM_{\Cb}$ corresponds to a strictly positive linear functional and hence $\langle m, \mu\rangle > 0$ for all $m\in \Mf_{++}$.
+As above, absence of week free lunch implies that a market model $\mu\in\MMM_{\Cb}$ corresponds to a strictly positive linear functional and hence $\langle m, \mu\rangle > 0$ for all $m\in \Mf_{++}$.
 This is a rather strict assumption as it is possible to have Butterfly Spreads traded on the market at zero price and find a corresponding market model as shown in~\cite[Theorems 3.1, 4.2]{DH07}.
+Moreover, as we shall explore semi-infinite approximations to the primal~\ref{eq:primal} and dual~\ref{eq:dual} problems in the next section~\ref{sec:semiInfiniteLP}, when only finitely many options are available for each maturity $t\in\Tt$ the notion of weak free lunch does not appear to be helpful.
 We thus introduce a notion of weak arbitrage as in~\cite[Definition 2.3]{CoxObloj11}. \begin{definition} The pricing functional~$\rho$ in~\eqref{eq:rhoFunctional} admits weak arbitrage on~$\Mf$ if for any model $\mu\in\MMM$, there exists $m\in \Mf$ such that $\rho(m)\leq 0$, but $\mu(\{\omega \in \Omega : m(\omega)\geq 0\}) = 1$ and $\mu(\{\omega \in \Omega : m(\omega)> 0\}) > 0$. \end{definition} Under weak arbitrage, $\MMM_{\Cb}$ is empty.
 Clearly, strong model-independent arbitrage opportunities are also weak arbitrage opportunities.
-This definition of weak arbitrage allows the use of the result~\cite[Theorem 4.2]{DH07} stating that when only finitely many options are traded on the market, absence of weak arbitrage is equivalent to existence of a market model.
+This definition of weak arbitrage allows the use of the result~\cite[Theorem~4.2]{DH07} stating that when only finitely many options are traded on the market, absence of weak arbitrage is equivalent to existence of a market model.
 It is easily seen that absence of weak arbitrage implies that if there exists a claim $m\in \Mf_+$ with market price $\rho(m) = 0$ then $\mu(\{\omega\in \Omega : m(\omega) > 0 \}) = 0$ for any market model $\mu\in\MMM_{\Cb}$.
 With $\Fr_0 := \{m\in \Mf : \rho(m) = 0\}$ denoting the set of all traded claims available on the market at price zero, we introduce the convex cone

 This cone highlights a fundamental issue in strong model-independent arbitrage: assume that this cone is generated by finitely many traded Butterfly Spreads traded at zero price for each $t\in\Tt$.
 For fixed $t\in\Tt$ and any three strikes $K^t_{i-1}<K^t_i<K^t_{i+1}$ (with $1<i<\kappa(t)$) the payoff of a Butterfly Spread is